-Pat the steaks dry with paper towel.
-Rub them with a small amount of Avocado Oil (to taste) and liberally season both sides with Coarse Salt (to taste).
+Pat the steaks dry with a paper towel.
+Rub them with a small amount of

 Once the skillet begins to smoke, lay each steak flat into the pan and cook exactly 2 minutes on medium-high heat.
 Do not move the steaks – you are trying to develop a golden-brown crust.

 Fresh Thyme (3 sprigs)